 Open Space allows people to set their own agenda and then to move freely from one discussion to another following their interests.
 This means they can spend 100% of their meeting time listening and talking about topics that passionately interest them.

-Find out more about rather than against, people's strengths is integral to successful organizations in Our Approach.
+Find out more about how working with, rather than against, people's strengths is integral to successful organizations in Our Approach.

 If the answer to any of these questions isn't convincing or the consultant you're talking to says they're going to help you "overcome resistance to change" then steer clear - you're in for a lot of frustration and wasted time and effort.
-If change is done well, building on your organization's existing strengths and engaging its employees then the resistance itself will fade away.
+If change is done well, building on your organization's existing strengths and engaging its employees actively in the whole change process, then the resistance itself will fade away.
 This is how we work at Appreciating Change.

 Get started - sign up to get updates on ways to achieve organisational change and receive a free guide to doing an Appreciative Inquiry in your organization

 We work with organisations that want to change how they work.
-Drawing on modern twenty-first century change approaches we help you energise people into making change happen, saving you time and money.
+Drawing on modern twenty-first century change approaches we help you energise people and make change happen, saving you time and money.

-We do this using several techniques, including Appreciative Inquiry, that help people affected by the change to see it as an opportunity that they can get involved in.
+We do this using several techniques, including Appreciative Inquiry, that help people affected by the change to see it as an opportunity for their active influence and involvement.
 This means they can become your partners in change rather than the source of problems to be overcome.
-If you and your organisation need this kind of help with change please ring 0845 055 9874 or email firstname.lastname@example.org to arrange for a free 30 minute initial consultation.
+If you and your organisation need this kind of help with change please ring 07973782715 or email email@example.com to arrange for a free initial consultation.